jonathanbutler7/noteful/README.md

 I built this project in the summer of 2020 as part of the Thinkful fullstack bootcamp.

-It may be viewed live at: https://noteful-deployment.herokuapp.com/
+It may be viewed live by clicking [here](https://noteful-deployment.herokuapp.com/).

 I built the React client when learning frontend and built the Express server and PostgreSQL database while learning the backend.
 Immediately after finishing the client, I got a contract position doing React development, so I came back later to finish the backend, and deployed it in December 2020.
 The backend may be found in a pinned repo called noteful-server.